Hiwot Covell’s practice focuses on patent litigation and patent prosecution for chemical, biological and mechanical processes and devices.

-Prior to beginning her legal career, Ms. Covell worked as a materials and process engineer on several satellite programs.
-Ms. Covell’s prior work focused on developing procedures to bond and test optical sub assemblies.
+Prior to beginning her legal career, Hiwot worked on several satellite programs as a materials and process engineer.
+Hiwot’s prior work focused on developing procedures to bond and test optical sub-assemblies, and selecting adhesives for particular applications.
+In this position, Hiwot developed an extensive background in polymer chemistry.
 She also worked with teams of engineers to develop mechanical designs for various satellite components.

-While in law school, Ms. Covell held an externship with the Honorable Arthur P. Roy of the Colorado Court of Appeals and the Honorable Gilbert M. Roman of the Colorado Court of Appeals.
-Ms. Covell also served as the Editor-in-Chief of the Journal on Telecommunications and High Technology Law and President of the Student Bar Association.
+While in law school, Hiwot held an externship with the Honorable Arthur P. Roy and the Honorable Gilbert M. Roman of the Colorado Court of Appeals.
+Hiwot also served as the Editor-in-Chief of the Journal on Telecommunications and High Technology Law (now Colorado Technology Law Journal) and President of the Student Bar Association.

 University of Colorado School of Law (J.D., 2009)